ECN305 Research Methods in Economics

 The course will cover the following topics: - How to find good research questions. - How to write a thesis and research proposal. - General writing rules. - Field research methods. - Social surveys, including sampling, questionnaire design and analysis. - Secondary data.
 Experimental methods. - Impact studies. - Introduction to the STATA statistical package. - Introduction to literature search.

 In this course, students should be able to find and present a researchable topic within economics and to write a research proposal for their thesis.
 In order to do so they need to be able to:

 - Demonstrate command of existing knowledge within their research topic.

 - Use existing knowledge to explore the issue of interest, formulate researchable research questions and construct hypotheses.

 - Identify relevant data sources, either existing data sources or through a plan to collect their own data and understand the methods used to compile and analyse the data.

 - Identify appropriate methods to analyse the data to answer the research questions and/or test their hypotheses.

-Lectures and presentations with group discussion.
+Lectures.
+Presentations with discussion, and responding to comments provided by peers.
 Individual supervision while writing the research proposal for the master thesis.

 Students will be allocated a supervisor for their MSc thesis in the beginning of this course.
 The supervisors will discuss research topics and give close supervision during the writing of the research proposals.